Cultural Magazines Toolbox

 Board of Directors

 Cultural magazines often operate as part of a non-profit organization.
 A magazine's board of directors can be a valuable resource, if you develop and work with its members effectively.
 Publisher and Arts Consultant Judy Wolfe has a set of practical tools on her website.
-Slides are also available from her 2011 MagNet presentation, "Managing Your Board of Directors."
 And don't forget Small Magazine Human Resources: A Guide to Working Together by Alicia Pace.
 Part of the Magazines Canada handbook series, this handbook includes tips on HR and volunteer management, creating, recruiting and hiring your team, training and more.
 Order a print or digital copy.

 Want to hear from the experts?
 Listen to an AudioMag, Magazines Canada's podcast series featuring new views, opinion and timely information from the industry’s best and brightest.